 Tearing down

-Ctrl-C stops the agent process, the HTTP server, the tunnel and the Compose stack in reverse order.
+Ctrl-C stops your agents, the HTTP server, the tunnel and the Compose stack in reverse order.
 The stackbone-dev-<slug> Compose project is left in place between runs so Postgres data persists across stackbone dev restarts.
 Wipe it with:

 docker compose -p stackbone-dev-<slug> down -v